Centre Block: Recent history

+Centre Block project

+From 2018, MPs were moved from Centre Block for a decade-long renovation at a cost of over $4 billion set to be complete for 2031.
+Starting in spring 2020, excavators dug 23 metres into the bedrock with the plan of expanding the Parliament Welcome Centre to provide access for more visitors to Parliament Hill in a three-floor basement.
+The upgrade will also protect the site from an earthquake up to a 6.0 magnitude by adding 500 base isolators (shock absorbers).
+For the renovation, the 20,000 heritage assets and artifacts were removed, and parts of the building reduced to a shell.
+The project aims to restore the heritage of the building.
+In doing so, of the 400,000 stones supporting the Centre Block, approximately a third are being removed for repair or replacement.
+During parts of the renovation, a tarp named “trompe-l’œil” (trick of the eye) has been installed around the building to offer protection for workers and also is aesthetically pleasing for visitors.

 Public access

 About 355,000 visitors tour the Centre Block each year.
 Guided, free daily tours are conducted year-round by the Library of Parliament and include an opportunity to visit the Peace Tower.
 Visitors are able to "discover the history, functions and art of Canada’s Parliament", and curriculum-based tours are available to school groups.
 The federal Crown is constructing an underground welcome centre, expected to open in June 2017.
 As of December 2017, all excavation is complete, and exterior construction started in May 2017.
 Finishing the face and interior work will signal the end of the project.
 The completion date has been set to the Fall of 2018 or earlier.
+The first phase, the Visitor Welcome Centre opened in January 2019.
+Construction is underway (as of October 2023) on the second phase of the project, the Parliament Welcome Centre, which will link the East, Centre, and West blocks into a single, interconnected complex.
+It is also expected to provide additional operating space for Parliament's activities.